adey/bangali/README.md

     </table>
 </ul>

-<p>The next 6 settings group are for how the room is set to each of those 6 occupancy states and settings specific to that occupancy state.</p>
+<p style="font-weight: bold; margin-top: 25px;">The next 6 settings group are for how the room is set to each of those 6 occupancy states and settings specific to that occupancy state.</p>
 <ul>
     <li style="font-weight: bold; margin-top: 25px; margin-bottom: 15px;">Occupied Settings</li>
     <p>Settings that specify how this occupancy state is set.
 Normally it is based on motion but there are also other ways of detecting Occupied state like a specific switch turning on.
 Available settings:</p>